Hi, I’m PARVEJ HOSSAIN

 # HW5

-print(nrow(df)) # Output: 2
+print(nrow(df)) # Output: 2 6.
+Factors

 Factors store categorical data with predefined levels.

-Ordered Factors : ordered=TRUE
+Ordered Factors : ordered=TRUE for ranking.

-Create : factor()
+Create : factor().

-Modify Levels : levels()
+Modify Levels : levels(), factor(..., levels=).

 # HW1: Create a factor with "Low", "Medium", "High"